Zombie Nation (video game): Story

-Development and release
+Regional differences

 The game was first released in Japan under the name Abarenbou Tengu on December 14, 1990.
 The US version was released a month later.
 As both versions only have differences between the sprites, with the Japanese version having a tengu mask belonging to Japanese folklore, the US version has major graphical and story changes, replacing the tengu mask with the decapitated samurai head.
-Aside from the differences, both games are practically identical, with the Japanese version having only a few major differences: